Arkmere/FDMS/STATE.md

 18) UTC authority enforcement in ui_liveboard.js — final cleanup (2026-04-21)
 Purpose

 After sections 16 and 17, the app still had residual ui_liveboard.js paths that bypassed the UTC-first model.
-These were not architectural flaws; they were remaining exceptions.
+These were remaining exceptions, not architectural flaws.

 Canonical rule reaffirmed: